Hissal/Closures/ClosureTests/TestGuidelines.md

 - Reset_ResetsModifiedContext

 ## Ref closure tests
-**Each one of these must be tested on all types of ref closures that modify the original context**
+**Each one of these must be tested on all types of ref closures where the context is passed as ref**
 - ModifiesOriginalContext
 - ModifiesOriginalContext_MultipleDelegates
 - ModifiesOriginalContext_MultipleInvocations